davidlpoole/obeythetestinggoat/README.md

 # Obeying The Testing Goat in 2023... with the latest versions of Python (3.11), Django (4.2), and Selenium (4.9)

+## Live preview

+The main branch is available to view at: http://davidpoole.pythonanywhere.com/

 ## About this project

 The goal of this project is to follow along with the tutorials in the book: